-You can get further advice and information from the Office of the Public Guardian in England and Wales, the Office of the Public Guardian in Scotland, the Office of Care and Protection in Northern Ireland or your solicitor.
+If required, you can get further advice and information from the Office of the Public Guardian in England and Wales, the Office of the Public Guardian in Scotland, the Office of Care and Protection in Northern Ireland or your solicitor.

 Supporting you in exceptional circumstances

-We appreciate that there will be times where you need to support a family member with their finances but do not have any power of attorney or third party access in place.
+We appreciate that there will be times where you need to support a family member with their finances but do not have any Power of Attorney or third party access in place.